 There are more old stones inside the church, set into the window sills in the south transept.
-This is the Braided Cross, again from the early tenth century ...
+This is the early tenth century Braided Cross ...

-... and this is the Maglocunus stone, again from the fifth century, and inscribed MAGLOCUNI FILI CLUTORI in Latin and maglicunas maqi clutar in Ogham.
+... and this is the fifth century Maglocunus stone, inscribed MAGLOCUNI FILI CLUTORI in Latin and maglicunas maqi clutar in Ogham.

 I love old churches because of what they can tell you about the lives of the people who built them and worshipped there.
 Sometimes, though, the mysteries simply deepen.

 Increasingly, I find the sacred in nature rather than in church.
 Show me the fruit and I'll eat it.

 Which might be why I liked Nevern's famous bleeding yew best of all.

 ... just daubed myself with its sap.

 A quick drink in Fishguard and we drove out to Strumble Head, having been assured it was the wildest part of this coast.
 (I like wild.)
 I was hoping to spot choughs but the corvids available were resolutely jackdawian.